 1. The MVA has a brochure entitled The Organ Donor Program, Give the Gift of Life (form #DL-087), which includes a tear-off organ donor request form.

-- There is no fee associated with adding or removing an organ donor designation.
+- There is no fee associated with adding or removing an organ donor designation or the red heart symbol.

-- There is no fee for obtaining a corrected Driver Services product if your only change involves your organ donation designation.
+- There is no fee for obtaining a corrected driver's license or ID card if your only change involves your organ donation designation or the red heart symbol.

 Organ Donor Program